nicou/passi-rest/README.md

 # Työkykypassi - Working Ability Card

-Client: Finnish Institute of Occupation Health
+Client: Finnish Institute of Occupational Health

 Discription: Application for enhancing well-being, occupational health and environment of professionals in different areas.